scrapy-plugins/scrapy-splash/README.rst

 TODO
 ====

-- Return WebView in response.meta, to support interaction and running custom javscript code from spider.
+- return WebView in response.meta, to support interaction and running custom javscript code from the spider
-- customer request header support?
+- support custom request headers (User-Agent, Accept, etc)